microsoft/react-native-code-push/README.md

 - __(NSURL \*)bundleURLForResource:(NSString \*)resourceName withExtension:(NSString \*)resourceExtension__: Equivalent to the `bundleURLForResource:` method, but also allows customizing the extension used by the JS bundle that is looked for within the app binary.
 This is useful if you aren't naming this file `*.jsbundle` (which is the default convention).

+- __(void)overrideAppVersion:(NSString \*)appVersionOverride__ - Sets the version of the application's binary interface, which would otherwise default to the App Store version specified as the `CFBundleShortVersionString` in the `Info.plist`.
+This should be called a single time, before the bundle URL is loaded.

 - __(void)setDeploymentKey:(NSString \*)deploymentKey__ - Sets the deployment key that the app should use when querying for updates.
 This is a dynamic alternative to setting the deployment key in your `Info.plist` and/or specifying a deployment key in JS when calling `checkForUpdate` or `sync`.

 ### Java API Reference (Android)